tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 |     |        |    x   | ServerHello, EncryptedExtensions, CertificateRequest, Certificate, CertificateVerify, Finished |
 | 1 |    x   |        | Certificate, CertificateVerify, Finished |
 | 1 |        |    x   | NewSessionTicket |
-{: #tab-flights title="Flight Handshake Message Combinations."}
+{: #tab-flights title="Flight Handshake Message Combinations"}

 Remarks:

 - {{tab-flights}} does not highlight any of the optional messages.

-- Regarding note (1): When a handshake flight is sent without any expected response, as it is the case with the client's final flight or with the NewSessionTicket message, the flight must be acknowledged with an ACK message.
+- Regarding note (1): When a handshake flight is sent without any expected response, as is the case with the client's final flight or with the NewSessionTicket message, the flight must be acknowledged with an ACK message.

-Below are several example message exchange illustrating the flight concept.
+Below are several example message exchanges illustrating the flight concept.
 The notational conventions from {{!TLS13}} are used.

 ~~~